-Readings, notes, assignments and other course-related information will be available and downloadable from the course online resource/support site.
+Readings, notes, assignments and other course-related information will be available and down-loadable from the course online resource/support site.

-Skill Acquisition Objectives for the Internship Experience

-Goals:

-- To develop the skills, attitudes and knowledge to be qualified for employment as an entry-level professional counselor. - To develop entry-level skills in establishing a constructive working relationship with clients, assessing client needs, goals and relevant cultural and personal contexts, forming accurate diagnoses, developing sound treatment plans, and evaluating client progress. - To develop familiarity with and use of person-centered, culturally appropriate relationship skills and a collaborative approach to working for change, commonly referred to as assessment and treatment intervention. - To learn to identify and use evidence-based practices to inform judgments in assessment, intervention, and evaluation of outcomes. - To establish a successful working relationship with supervisors and peers in an internship setting and internship supervision group on campus. - To document work in formats accepted in professional settings. - To understand the work environments, expectations and requirements for effective work in client service settings, and to demonstrate competence in meeting those standards. - To identify and respond to ethical issues, problems and dilemmas using knowledge and procedures that meet current professional standards.
+Course Goals and Objectives: (CACREP Standards met in parenthesis) Goals:

+To develop the skills, attitudes and knowledge to be qualified for employment as an entry-level professional counselor.
+(CC: 1d)

+To develop entry-level skills in establishing a constructive working relationship with clients, assessing client needs, goals and relevant cultural and personal contexts, forming accurate diagnoses, developing sound treatment plans, assisting clients in accessing community resources, and evaluating client progress.
+(CC: 5b, 5c, 2c, A5, C2, C7)

+To develop familiarity with and use of person-centered, culturally appropriate relationship skills and a collaborative approach to working for change, commonly referred to as assessment and treatment intervention.
+(CC: 5b, 5c, 2c, A5)

+To learn to identify and use evidence-based practices to inform judgments in assessment, intervention, and evaluation of outcomes. (cc; 5b)

+To establish a successful working relationship with supervisors and peers in an internship setting and internship supervision group on campus.
+(CC: 1b)

+To document work in formats accepted in professional settings.
+(CC:5g, B2)

+To understand the work environments, expectations and requirements for effective work in client service settings including consultation with other professionals, and to demonstrate competence in meeting those standards.
+(CC: 5e,5g, B2,C1)

+To identify and respond to ethical issues, problems and dilemmas using knowledge and procedures that meet current professional standards.
+(CC: 5g)